what's a bi level house

 Bi-level homes are particularly popular among families.
 They strike a balance between open-concept designs and defined spaces.
 With their unique structure, they offer charm and practicality that many homeowners appreciate.

-History and Origin of the Bi-Level Design
+History and Origin of the Bi-Level Designwhat's a bi level house

 The bi-level home design emerged in North America during the mid-20th century.
 It became particularly popular in suburban areas during the post-World War II housing boom.